 Dyslexia Friendly School

-Invicta Primary School was awarded this important status in 2012.
-We are currently working towards our re-verification as at Invicta we acknowledge the importance of inclusive practice for all, and value the varying learning styles of all the children and adults in our school community.
+Invicta Primary School was awarded this important status in 2012 and it was then re-verified in December 2019.
+At Invicta we acknowledge the importance of inclusive practice for all, and value the varying learning styles of all the children and adults in our school community.
 After our re-verification in 2019 the assessor stated that ‘The school is a vibrant, inclusive learning environment where staff, governors, pupils and parents work as a whole school community to shape a school where learning is exciting for all.’

-Please contact Miss Heath or visit one of the websites below if you would like more information about this subject.
+Please contact Miss Cameron or visit one of the websites below if you would like more information about this subject.